Ashley Moloney

 Ashley Moloney (born 13 March 2000) is an Australian decathlete.
-He won bronze at the 2020 Olympic Games, the first Australian decathlete to win an Olympic medal.
+He won bronze at the 2020 Olympic Games, the first Australian to win an Olympic medal in the decathlon.

-Early years
+Early life

 Moloney attended school in Browns Plains, a suburb in Logan Qld.
 Moloney was the fastest at primary school and enjoyed the crowd that gathered when he broke school high jump records.
 He competed in jumps, triple/high/pole and sprints for his school, region and state.
 In 2015, aged 15, he won the Australian All Schools U16 high jump title with a leap of 2.00 metres.
-Moloney then he competed in his first combined event on just two weeks of training.
+Moloney competed in his first combined event on just two weeks of training.

 Moloney's coach, Eric Brown, believed that Moloney could make the Olympics as a decathlete with a lot of hard work.
 In early 2016, in his second competition, he won the national U18 title, just days after he turned 16.
 In September 2016, he tallied 7328 with a sub-11 100m, 14+ metres in the shot, sub-14 hurdles, 4.60m vault and 4:50 1500m.